Deportivo Oceanía metro station

-Deportivo Oceanía is a surface metro station in Gustavo A. Madero borough, in México City Mexico.
+Deportivo Oceanía is an at-grade metro station in Gustavo A. Madero borough, in México City Mexico.
 Its represented by a koala clinging to a soccer ball.
 This metro station is named after nearby Deportivo Oceanía sports center, located north of the city; it offers many sports activities, like Tae Kwon Do, Volleyball, Soccer, with low fares, from $26.00 México Peso to $40.
 Deportivo Oceanía has facilities for the handicapped, and it is located near Avenida 608 avenue.

 The station was opened on 15 December 1999.

 From 23 April to 28 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.